jimbobbennett/jims-blog/blog/content/blogs/cargo-clippy/index.md

 In addition to linting your code, cargo clippy also provides options to customize its behavior.
 For example, you can configure the level of verbosity or the maximum number of suggestions to display.
 You can find more information about these options in the official Cargo Clippy documentation.

 In conclusion, cargo clippy is a powerful tool that can help you to identify and fix potential errors in your Rust code.
 It's easy to use and provides a lot of options to customize its behavior.
 By using cargo clippy, you can spend less time worrying about errors and more time focusing on writing great code.

-> This blog post was a fun one to write - cos I didn't!
-I actually learned about `cargo clippy` on a recent [Crack the code interview with Rust live stream](https://www.youtube.com/watch?v=2Dd6wACDna8) and decided a quick blog post would be fun.
->
-> So I launched [ChatGPT](https://chat.openai.com/chat) and asked it to write this post!
-This is one of 2 posts written this way, so you will notice how similar this is to my [`cargo fmt`](/blogs/cargo-fmt) post.